Available as independent study starting May 1, 2020

 This program is designed for English-speaking pharmacists, physicians, nurses, and other healthcare professionals who want to enhance or develop the knowledge and skills necessary for quality lipid management.

 The content is divided into modules.
 Each module utilizes instructor outlines, audio/video recordings, reading assignments, articles, web resources, case studies to augment the learning process.
-These methods provide the participant with flexibility in completing assignments and interacting with the faculty.
-Each module has accompanying study guide(s) with questions (such as multiple choice, essay) for participants to submit to faculty.
-Interaction with faculty may occur as feedback to study guides, within discussion boards, or via email.
-The modules cover normal physiology, pathophysiology, primary and secondary causes of dyslipidemia, genetic, patient assessment, diagnostic tests, pharmacology, lifestyle management, patient education, and administrative management.
+These methods provide the participant with flexibility in completing assignments.
+Each module has accompanying study guide(s) with questions (such as multiple choice, essay) for participants to submit.

 A textbook is not required for this program.